You know sometimes you get a feeling there’s more to what you see but you just can’t put your finger on it?

 So, I’d carry on and release those tight, sore muscles only for those dogs to return for their post season massage having had an awesome season but with the same problem.

-During one of my head scratchy phases I was studying to be a Coach with the Canine Conditioning Academy.
+During one of my head scratchy phases I was studying to be a Core Conditioning Instructor.

 Very early on in my training I had my Aha! moment.

-The reason the muscles were in spasm was because the core stabilising muscles of those dogs were weak.
-A weak core was causing other muscles to overwork and so those muscles went into spasm.
+The reason the muscles were in spasm was that the core stabilising muscles of those dogs were weak.
+It transpired that the weak core was causing other muscles to overwork and so those overworked muscles went into spasm.
 It was classic overcompensation!

-Some would, almost in passing, mention clumsiness, mis-timed or poorly navigated obstacles and sometimes accidents involving equipment.
+Some would, almost in passing, mention clumsiness, poorly timed or poorly navigated obstacles, and sometimes accidents involving equipment.

 Luckily my amazing sport, working and show dogs clients know when there’s a problem because of the impacts on performance.
 They stop working their dogs straight away to investigate the cause.